of Aid Stations

 15% road / 85% trail

-Entry fee is £80 with no additional card charges.
+Entry fee is £80.
+There are no additional card fees.

 Runners must finish the course within a 13 hour time limit.
 There are additional cut offs at each aid station on route (see aid station table for full details).

 Registration and the race start is at Hillbarn Recreation Ground, Hill Barn Lane, Worthing, West Sussex BN14 9QF.
 Grid ref: 142050.